Little Ethiopia Food Tour

 What happens if it rains or snows?

-The tours are held rain or shine.
-In the event of inclement weather, the tour will be able to go inside many of the establishments on the tour.
-You will not be outdoors for the entire tour.
-You should still dress appropriately for the day's weather conditions.
+This experience is not weather dependent and will run rain or shine.
+In the event of inclement weather, you will be able to go inside many of the establishments on the tour.
+Please dress appropriately for the day's weather conditions.

-Other Washington DC Experiences:(View all 70 Washington DC experiences)
+Other Washington DC Gift Ideas:(View all 76 Washington DC experiences)

 "Our guide Christoper Pitt was knowledgeable about the food and was very informative about the culture.
 He was also very good at involving everyone in the conversations."